Local mirror symmetry via SYZ: SYZ geometry and cluster theory

 On the B-side, as we have seen, this new feature is due to the fact that the center $H$ of the GHK blowup intersects the singular locus of the divisor $D.$ Keeping track of contributions from these intersections is a crucial step in generalizing the results of \cite{GL}, which disregarded those contributions.

 The results of this paper therefore suggest a strategy for studying mirror symmetry for an affine cluster variety $X$ via its SYZ fibration.
 The SYZ base should have a presentation by gluing together local pieces modeled by the singularities $\mathfrak{s}_{n,m}$ (or products of these).
 Each singularity has a monodromy-invariant space $\cH,$ and if there is a point in the intersection of all of these spaces, it should play the r\^ole of the torus $\TT_\emptyset$ in the skeleton $\LL$ of $X,$ with the remainder of the skeleton obtained by attaching and collapsing subtori in a manner prescribed by the geometry of the base, locally agreeing wih the construction in this paper (as illustrated in Figure \ref{fig:syz-skel}).
 This presentation should match a presentation of the mirror space $X^\vee$ in terms of the non-toric blowup construction of Proposition \ref{prop:gen-GHK}.
 This work is the direct outgrowth of a continuing project with Ian Le on cluster varieties, and my understanding of the generalized non-toric blowup construction of Proposition \ref{prop:gen-GHK} is due to conversations with him.
 My interest in the spaces $X_{n,m}$ comes from conversations with Vivek Shende about the r\^ole of these spaces in compactifying the large-volume manifolds described in \cite{GS20} (to be explained in forthcoming work), and I also thank Denis Auroux for advice and encouragement on the program sketched in the preceding paragraphs.
+I also was helped by conversations with Maxim Jeffs about Liouville isotopies, and I thank an anonymous referee for careful reading and suggestions which very much improved the paper.
 I am supported by an NSF Postdoctoral Research Fellowship, DMS-2001897.